- 1 – Horse Emphysema, a Multifactorial Disease

-From this article, please remember that it is important to keep your horse in an adequate environment allowing him to stay under symptom threshold.
-This threshold is individual, so you need good knowledge of your horse.
-When crisis start, do not hesitate to call your veterinary surgeon so he can set up a medical treatment. “
+Please remember that it is important to keep your horse in an adequate environment allowing him to stay under symptom threshold.
+This threshold is individual per horse so you need to have a good knowledge of your horse.
+When you believe the disease has started, do not hesitate to call your veterinary so he can set up a medical treatment.

 Till next article!

 So, I’ve followed Marine’s and my vet’s advices.
 We started with an anti-inflammatory treatment to get through the crisis and then we changed the stable of my mare.
-She was at first in a closed box with straw bedding.
-She had 3 hours of paddock a day and the stable was in peri-urban area.
-Now she is in a stable in the countryside, in an outdoor box, on shavings.
-And above all, she spends her entire day outside, she only goes in at night!
+She was first in a closed box with straw bedding, had 3 hours of paddock time a day and the stable was in semi-urban area.
+Now, she is in a stable in the countryside, in an outdoor box, on shavings and above all, she spends her entire day outside, she only goes in at night!
 And you know what ?
-She’s great again! 😁 She’s in good shape!
-I thought she was going to retire, but she can work normally again. 😊
+She’s great again! 😁 She’s in amazing shape!
+I thought she was going to retire but now she can work normally again. 😊

 Camille Saute, Resp.
 R&D at Equisense

 M. Denys, « Physiopathologie de l’obstruction récurrente des voies respiratoires chez le cheval : étude bibliographique et actualités », Thèse pour le doctorat vétérinaire, ENVT, 2011.

 HOTCHKISS et al., (2007) A survey of horse owners in Great Britain regarding horses in their care.
 Part 1 : Horse demographic characteristics and management, Equine Vet J 39 (4) : 294-300.

 WHITTAKER AG, LOVE S, PARKIN TDH et al, (2009) Stabling causes a significant increase in the pH of equine airway.
 Equine Vet J 41 (9) : 940-943.